 This unusual former observatory is mounted on the battlements of a watchtower lying along the line of the old Ming City Wall and...

-Berlitz runs group and one-on-one classes in Chinese, but is reluctant to arrange groups for you.
+Berlitz runs group and one-on-one classes in Chinese, although you'll likely have to form your own group beforehand.

 Southeast Corner Watchtower & Red Gate Gallery

-This splendid fortification, with a green-tiled, twin-eaved roof rising up imperiously south of the Ancient Observatory, dates back to...
+This splendid fortification, with a green-tiled, twin-eaved roof rising imperiously south of the Ancient Observatory, dates to the Ming...

 Cháng’ān Grand Theatre